-Our personal injury attorneys at Walker Wallace PLC offer aggressive advocacy for clients dealing with injuries or wrongful death in construction site accidents.
+Our Louisville legal team at Walker Wallace PLC offer aggressive advocacy for clients dealing with injuries or wrongful death in construction site accidents.
 When you or a loved one is injured or killed as a result of construction site negligence, the owner, contractor or a subcontractor can be held liable for the injuries caused by the negligent acts.
 We work hard to make sure wrongdoers are held accountable and punished for the harm they cause.

 What to do when you are injured

-If you are injured at work, in a factory, office setting or even on work-related travel, it is important to notify your employer and seek immediate medical care.
+If you suffer a personal injury at work, in a factory, office setting or even on work-related travel, it is important to notify your employer and seek immediate medical care.
 Employers must pay for all reasonable and necessary medical care, including: